 The Industry's Best Fire Retardant for Wildland Firefighting Equipment

 FireIce is a nontoxic fire retardant and is no more corrosive than the water it is mixed with.
 This saves money on costly repairs to pump systems, seals and impellers.
-Weight issues from heavy fertilizer salt based products or retardants are cut by 50% when you fly FireIce.
-FireIce’s color additives are FD&C food grade dyes therefore they will not stain aircraft or air strips.
+Weight issues from heavy salt-based fertilizer products or retardants are cut by 50% when you fly FireIce.
+FireIce’s color additives are FD&C food grade dyes, therefore they will not stain aircraft or air strips.

-Wildland Urban Interface – Intermix pretreatment
+Wildland Urban Interface – Intermix Pretreatment

 Wildland Urban Interface fires are complex and often costly problems for agencies and departments.
 FireIce provides an option for any ground water handling apparatus to have superiority to CAFS apparatus for wildland firefighting equipment.
-By simply staging FireIce buckets and a FireIce eductor at a hydrant or water tender, any engine can be filled with FireIce, a water-enhancing fire retardant spray that far exceeds the current exposure protection provided by CAFS, or engines using proportioned foam.
+By simply staging FireIce buckets and a FireIce eductor at a hydrant or water tender, any engine can be filled with FireIce.
+FireIce is a water-enhancing fire retardant spray that far exceeds the current exposure protection provided by CAFS, or engines using proportioned foam.
 Pretreatment allows firefighters to eliminate receptive fuel hazards in the interface by blanketing fuels with a protective layer of gel.
 If you are an agency or department that has been saving up for new costly CAFS engines, your solution for wildland firefighting equipment has arrived.
-FireIce can be carried on all apparatus and deployed in variety of ways enabling your agency or department to save property and lives.
+FireIce can be carried on all apparatus and deployed in a variety of ways, enabling your agency or department to save property and lives.

 Back Pack Pumps

-FireIce can be used effectively as a fire retardant in backpack pumps to extend the water's ability to knock down live flame allowing firefighters more time to establish control lines and keep spot fires from becoming established.
+FireIce can be used effectively as a fire retardant in backpack pumps to extend the water's ability to knock down live flame, allowing firefighters more time to establish control lines and keep spot fires from becoming established.

 Watch the videos below to learn more about FireIce & Aerial Firefighting: